BTC DeFi in 2026: What's Changed and What's Next

 Categories of BTC DeFi Protocols

-The Bitcoin DeFi landscape can be broadly divided into several categories.
+The Bitcoin DeFi ecosystem can be broadly divided into several categories.
 Lending and borrowing protocols like Ducat allow BTC holders to access liquidity without selling their holdings.
-Decentralized exchanges facilitate trustless trading of BTC-denominated assets.
+Decentralised exchanges facilitate trustless trading of BTC-denominated assets.
 Yield protocols enable BTC holders to earn returns on their holdings through various strategies.

 Each category faces unique design challenges on Bitcoin.
 The limited scripting capabilities compared to account-based chains like Ethereum mean that protocol developers must be more creative in how they encode financial logic.
 This constraint has actually produced some elegant designs that achieve complex functionality with minimal on-chain footprint.